kevinschmidmayer/kevinschmidmayer.github.io/_pages/openings.md

 permalink: /openings/
 ---

-We often have openings for PhD students and postdoctoral scholars for a variety of subjects related to multiphase compressible flows.
+We may have openings for PhD students and postdoctoral scholars for a variety of subjects related to multiphase compressible flows.
 Please contact me if interested.